RACE Attention: A Strictly Linear-Time Attention Layer for Training on Outrageously Large Contexts: Introducing RACE Attention

 \subsection{The Final Algorithm}

-At a high level, RACE does not approximate the $N \times N$ score matrix (which would remain quadratic).
-Instead, it sketches the sufficient statistics needed to compute the attention outputs directly, yielding a linear-time approximation.
-Fig.~\ref{fig:softmax-vs-race} illustrates this distinction by focusing on $o_5$, the output embedding of token 5 after attention.
-In Softmax Attention, computing $o_5$ requires the entire column of the attention matrix to get the weighted combination of vectors.
-RACE Attention, in contrast, employs LSH-indexed hash functions to assign the $N$ keys and values (Ks and Vs) into $R$ representative \emph{bucket summaries}.
-After this assignment, each query (the $Q$) is hashed into buckets under the same LSH scheme.
-For example, the output for token 5, $o_5$, is obtained by mixing the summaries of tokens assigned to the same bucket as the one mapped by $Q_5$ under LSH.
-The mixing is weighted by soft probability values derived from the well-defined collision probability of the LSH mapping function.
-Averaging across $L$ independent tables, a standard sketching technique, further reduces variance and stabilizes the approximation.
-A complete step-by-step expansion is provided in Appendix (fig.~\ref{fig:complete-figure}) and Algorithm~\ref{algo:soft-race}.
-Furthermore, we also provide an intuitive visualization of how similarities between tokens look like across buckets in Appendix (fig.~\ref{fig:intuition}).
+At a high level, RACE avoids explicitly approximating the $N{\times}N$ attention matrix, which would otherwise remain quadratic.
+Instead, RACE sketches the sufficient statistics needed to compute attention outputs directly in linear time.
+Fig.~\ref{fig:softmax-vs-race} illustrates this difference using $o_5$, the output embedding of token 5.
+In Softmax Attention, computing $o_5$ requires the full attention column, whereas RACE softly assigns queries and keys (Qs and Ks) into $R$ LSH-indexed bucket summaries under the same LSH scheme.
+The values are weighted by the key probabilities and then combined with the query probabilities.
+Averaging over $L$ independent hash tables further reduces variance, following standard sketching practice.
+Comprehensive visualizations are provided in Appendix (figs.~\ref{fig:complete-figure}, \ref{fig:intuition}).